philippe44/mdnssvc/README.md

 # Introduction
 This is a fork from https://bitbucket.org/geekman/tinysvcmdns.
-It works under Windows, OSX, and Linux (x86, x86_64, arm and aarch64) and with VisualStudio.
+It works under Windows, MacOS, and Linux (x86, x86_64, arm and aarch64), FreeBSD and Solaris.

 I've added a function to stop a registered service, send bye-bye packet and properly release all allocated memory.